lyndon025/playtested/src/content/article/2023-05-27-retro-dungeon-crawling-rpg-and-tower-defense-fused-together--first-impressions---dwerve.md

 ---
-title: "Retro dungeon crawling RPG and tower defense fused together | First Impressions - Dwerve"
+author: lyndonguitar
+category: Review
-description: "Dwerve is a captivating blend of retro art dungeon crawling RPG and tower defense combat, enveloped in a high fantasy narrative featuring Dwarves, Elves, and Trolls.
-Recently released for PC, with a mobile version on the horizon, I had the opportunity to test the demo version called Dwerve: Prologue."
+description: 'Dwerve is a captivating blend of retro art dungeon crawling RPG and tower defense combat, enveloped in a high fantasy narrative featuring Dwarves, Elves, and Trolls.
+Recently released for PC, with a mobile version on the horizon, I had the opportunity to test the demo version called Dwerve: Prologue.'
+featured: false
 pubDate: 2023-05-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dwerve"]
+tags:
-featured: false
+- taptap
+- dwerve
-thumb: ""
+thumb: ''
+title: Retro dungeon crawling RPG and tower defense fused together | First Impressions
+  - Dwerve
 ---

 Dwerve is a captivating blend of retro art dungeon crawling RPG and tower defense combat, enveloped in a high fantasy narrative featuring Dwarves, Elves, and Trolls.
 Recently released for PC, with a mobile version on the horizon, I had the opportunity to test the demo version called Dwerve: Prologue.